lostways/three-js-wrapper/README.md

 Entities are objects that will be placed in your scene via the wrapper.
 Every entity exposes a `create` and `update` method.

-`create` method returns a ThreeJS Object3D object.
+`create` returns a ThreeJS Object3D object.

-`update` method gets called once per animation frame.
+`update` gets called once per animation frame.

 Rotating Wireframe Sphere Example: